- Population: 196 million

 Funding needed to address the magnitude of the humanitarian situation in Nigeria is falling short.
 Humanitarian responders have been able to reach only a fraction of people in desperate need.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

 We first began assisting Nigerians in 2012, providing aid to over 800,000 people who lost their homes after a massive flood.
-In 2014, we launched an emergency response in the city of Yola, where we provided water, food and emergency shelters, health and nutrition, informal education and protection services for tens of thousands of desperate people.
+In 2014, we launched an emergency response in the city of Yola, where we provided water, food and emergency shelter; health and nutrition services, informal education and protection services for tens of thousands of people affected by conflict.
+In 2019, the IRC expanded our support for the most vulnerable, with several rural health clinics, nutrition centers, and safe spaces for women and children.
 The IRC now has offices in Yola, Mubi, and Maiduguri, all in the northeast.

 As the country struggles to recover from relentless terror attacks, the IRC is focusing our efforts in northeastern Nigeria by:

-- working with local health care facilities to reduce malnutrition and improve water, sanitation and hygiene
+- working with local health facilities to reduce malnutrition and improve water, sanitation and hygiene;

-- distributing food vouchers, mosquito nets and essential household items
+- distributing mosquito nets and essential household items;

-- providing classes for displaced children to advance their reading and maths skills
+- providing classes for displaced children to advance their reading and math skills;